Tel. number

 traditional tool for cutting Aleppo soap

-Each bar of soap is stamped with the maker's traditional stamp, guaranteeing its authenticity and origin.
-This step is an important part of the Aleppo soap manufacturing process.
+Each bar of soap is stamped with the manufacturer's traditional mark, indicating its origin and authenticity.

 Employee stamps cut Aleppo soap.
 Aleppo soap manufacturing process